robertbraeutigam/scan/README.md

 The initiating party must not retry opening connections more often than 60 times / minute, but may implement any heuristics to distribute those reconnects inside the minute.

+The physical connection is for SCAN logical connection is on port 11372.

 ### Types

 All number types, if not stated otherwise, are network byte order (big-endian, most significant byte